Playing With Unknown Powers

 Beads of sweat ran down Joan’s face.
-Her eyes darting around the strange looking mix of deities that stood before her.
-Her thoughts stuck between fight and flight.
-Her grip tightening around her sword and shield.
-Adjusting her grip she tried to rationalise her position.
-Accepting her inability to win this conflict she started to back up.
+Her eyes darted around the strange-looking mix of deities that stood before her.
+Her thoughts were stuck between fight and flight.
+Her grip tightened around her sword and shield.
+Adjusting her grip, she tried to rationalize her position.
+Accepting her inability to win this conflict, she started to back up.

 “My dare, I would not back up there.”